-As a young lady, beginning in my early 20s back in New Jersey, nearly 50 years ago, I sometimes ate meals out at Chinese restaurants with friends.
-These restaurants dotted the landscape at various intersections in small urban towns across southwestern New Jersey.
-The main one Helene and I went to was in Irvington, just a 20 minute drive from my Maplewood, New Jersey home.
+As a young lady, beginning in my 20s in New Jersey, I sometimes ate at Chinese restaurants with friends.
+These restaurants dotted the landscape at strip malls in small towns across southwestern New Jersey.
+My best friend Helene and I went to one such place in Irvington, a 20 minute drive from my Maplewood home.
 I don’t recall if I had moved out of my parents home by then into my own apartment or was I still living with mom and stepdad.
-Either way, this Chinese restaurant, whose name has vanished, was my introduction to Asian food and pork.
+Either way, this Chinese restaurant, whose name has vanished, was my introduction to Asian food, specifically pork.

 Because of my Jewish heritage, and that my parents were observant of many dietary restrictions, (mostly until my father died, when I was ten, but still afterwards, my mother never ordered pork from our local butcher.)
-I never ate pork at home.
-Briefly, the law states that observant Jews(mostly conservative or Orthodox) are permitted to eat meat only from an animal that has cloven hooves and chews its cud.
-In ancient times, rabbis of the Talmud (an ancient text, the body of which is the foundation of many Jewish laws, civil and ceremonial from 300-500 a.d.) expanded on these laws even requiring the observant Jew to follow strict laws about how the animal was to be slaughtered.
+Briefly, the law states that observant Jews(mostly conservative or Orthodox) are permitted to eat meat which followed certain guidelines and had cloven hooves and chews its cud.
+This law connects to ancient times, where rabbis of the Talmud (an ancient text, the body of which is the foundation of many Jewish laws, civil and ceremonial from 300-500 a.d.) stated that observant Jew must follow exact guidelines of butchering the pig.

-Now to pork.
-I usually began my Chinese meals with wonton soup, which often had, along with the wontons, thin strips of cooked pork, scallions, shredded carrots and sometimes other veggies floating atop.
+Now to my journey of eating pork.
+At the restaurant with my friend, I usually began my Chinese meals with wonton soup, which often contained, along with the doughy wontons, thin strips of cooked pork, scallions, shredded carrots and sometimes other veggies floating atop.
 I loved the taste!
-Each restaurant has their version of wonton soup which varies with ingredients.
-After the soup, I usually ate, or shared barbecued pork ribs with my friend.
-Sometimes the pork was saucy, other times slightly burnt and barbecued.
+Each of these Asian restaurants presents their particular version of wonton soup which I usually explore.
+After the soup, I consumed an order of barbecued pork ribs which I shared with my friend.
+Sometimes the pork was saucy, other times slightly burnt and tangy.
 Sometimes the ribs were dry, tough to chew as my teeth yanked the meat off the bones.
-Often times the meat was a dark reddish color.
-Over all these years, I’ve gotten to enjoy pork, and soon began to cook with it once I married..
+The meat, perhaps with red dye coloring (?), was a dark reddish color.
+Since then, I’ve gotten to enjoy pork, and cook with it often.

-In my early days in the kitchen I didn’t know how to cook (I finally took a general cooking class.) and only prepared country style ribs which were and still are quite fatty.
-But, overtime I progressed after much reading and studying, and now eat pork often, buying varies ribs, such as St. Louis and baby back ribs.
+When fist married I didn’t know how to cook, or navigate anything around in the kitchen.
+(A few months after I married I took a general cooking class at our local community college where I learned simple techniques and recall cooking a few simple dishes.).
+In our apartment I remember cooking country style ribs which were quite fatty.
+Gradually, after much reading and studying meats, more specifically pork, I began buying ribs, such as St. Louis and baby back.
 I also buy pork shoulder, large or small, and cook them many different ways, such as low and slow, roasted and pulled pork.
-In my readings, I came across several Char Sui recipes which peaked my interest, and finally decided to try one.
-I’ve incorporated some ideas from the different recipes I saw, which made the preparation creative and fun.
+In my readings, I came across several Char Sui recipes which caught my interest, and finally decided to try a new creative dish.
+I’ve incorporated some ideas from the different recipes I saw, which made the preparation fun.

 This first recipe turned out delicious!
-My husband, my major tester, stated this recipe was delicious, better than some pork dishes he’d eaten at Chinese restaurants!
+My husband, my major tester, stated this dish was delicious, better than some pork dishes he’d eaten at Chinese restaurants!
 I felt proud!
-I too felt it was savory with a nice crisp barbecue taste, just like you’re eating at a restaurant.
+I too felt it was savory with a nice crisp barbecue flavor, just like you’d eat at a traditional Chinese restaurant.

 1/3 cup sugar, light brown or white